viewgo/node-db3-challenge/README.md

 ## Stretch Problems

 - In [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top):

   - Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.

+    SELECT c.CategoryName, count(\*) as Count
+    FROM Products as p
+    JOIN Categories as c ON c.CategoryId = p.CategoryId
+    GROUP BY p.CategoryId

   - Display OrderID and a column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

+    SELECT o.OrderID, SUM(od.Quantity) as Count
+    FROM Orders AS o
+    JOIN OrderDetails AS od ON o.OrderID = od.OrderID
+    GROUP By od.OrderID

-- Add the following method to your API
+* Add the following method to your API
   - `addStep(step, scheme_id)`: This method expects a step object and a scheme id.
 It inserts the new step into the database, correctly linking it to the intended scheme.
   - You may use `POST /api/schemes/:id/addStep` to test this method.